 Any person who joins the Board of Directors as a non-employee director will receive an option to purchase 15,000 shares of common stock upon his or her election.
 In addition, any person who is a non-employee director on the date of each annual meeting of our stockholders will be automatically granted, on the annual meeting date, an option to purchase 10,000 shares of common stock.
-The annual retainer amount and option grant may be pro rated for a director that joins the Board other than at the first meeting of the Board following the annual meeting of stockholders.
+Members of the Scientific Advisory Committee receive an option to purchase 6,000 share of common stock every four years.
+The annual retainer amount and option grant may be pro-rated for a director that joins the Board other than at the first meeting of the Board following the annual meeting of stockholders.
 In addition, directors may elect to convert their retainer amounts, in whole or in part, into options under the 2010 Plan with an aggregate exercise price equal to three times the amount elected for conversion.

 Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants, including any retainer amounts that are converted, vest at the rate of 1/4th each quarter after the date of grant.
+Grants to the Scientific Advisory Committee vest over a four-year period.
 In general, the term of stock options granted under the 2010 Plan may not exceed ten years.